 I’ve run an analysis using all the things we think are in comets like 67P.
 Everything from ammonia to carbon monoxide.
 All the simple molecules: methane, ethane, water, hydrogen cyanide.

-When we do that, we find that there are only four molecules that should have remained stable on Ultima Thule over the course of the life of the Solar System: ammonia, hydrogen cyanide, methanol and water.
+When we do that, we find that there are only four molecules that should have remained stable on Arrokoth over the course of the life of the Solar System: ammonia, hydrogen cyanide, methanol and water.

 We’ve looked for the signature of ammonia and we haven’t seen it.
 We are still looking for hydrogen cyanide, but the spectra are a little bit rare because it’s a very poisonous material.